jrondina/Project-3---Team-Project/NewYorkTimes/ResearchPlan.md

 7. Do users want to save/favorite certain stories?

 ### Methodology
-Insterview subjects will be asked a series of questions gauging what they want to see in a newsreader app.
+Interview subjects will be asked a series of questions gauging what they want to see in a newsreader app.
 Subjects will be given a series of competing newsreaders to evaluate.
 Subjects will share what they like and what they don't like, and if their feature requests have changed since test driving other apps.

 ### Participants
 People who currently use newspapers or newsreader apps at least on a weekly basis.